 Halloween (Oct.
 31)

-Halloween is one of the big three holidays 2021 in America, second only to Christmas.
+Halloween is one of the big three holidays in 2023 in America, second only to Christmas.
 Therefore, retailers would want to implement Halloween marketing campaigns to boost sales months later around Christmas and New Year.

 Thanksgiving (Nov.
 25)